James Thomas ‘Tommy’ Gilliam - Farmville

 James Thomas ‘Tommy’ Gilliam

-James Thomas “Tommy” Gilliam was born Oct.14, 1947 in Farmville.
+James Thomas “Tommy” Gilliam was born Oct.
+14, 1947 in Farmville.
 After a long battle with illness, he was reunited with his heavenly Father on June 21, at age 73.

 Tommy was preceded in death by his parents, Horace and Lois Gilliam.